 An Act relating to criminal procedure; amending 22 O.S.
-2011, Sections 1101 and 1105, which relate to bailable offenses; modifying list of exceptions that prohibits certain persons from receiving bail; clarifying conditions considered by the court prior to determining bond or release; providing statutory references; providing guidelines for setting bail; directing court to make individualized determinations when denying bail; deleting evidentiary requirements considered by the court when determining bond or release of persons arrested for certain drug crimes; amending 22 O.S.
+2011, Sections 1101 and 1105, which relate to bailable offenses; modifying list of exceptions that prohibits certain persons from receiving bail; clarifying and deleting conditions considered by the court prior to determining bond or release; providing statutory references; deleting evidentiary requirements considered by the court when determining bond or release of persons arrested for certain drug crimes; amending 22 O.S.
 2011, Sections 1105.2, as amended by Section 1, Chapter 59, O.S.L.
 2016, 1105.3, as last amended by Section 1, Chapter 2, O.S.L.
 2018, 1106, 1108.1, 1109 and 1110 (22 O.S.
 Supp.
-2018, Sections 1105.2 and 1105.3), which relate to the Pretrial Release Act; establishing pretrial procedures for arrested persons; providing time limitation for initial appearances; providing for hearing procedures and continuances; allowing arrested person to testify and present witnesses at hearings; directing courts to release persons arrested for certain crimes on his or her own recognizance; providing exceptions; directing courts to set appropriate conditions for persons released on personal recognizance bonds; allowing sheriffs or operators of jails or detention facilities to use pretrial bail schedules; requiring posting of bail schedules in public jail areas; directing courts to order the least restrictive pretrial release conditions; clarifying and providing statutory reference for certain offense; providing statutory references; clarifying deposit for bail procedure; providing statutory reference for own recognizance indenture contract requirements; deleting certain circumstance that requires better security for bail; extending time limitation for persons to surrender after forfeiture; providing separate bail jumping penalty for persons charged with certain crimes; amending 59 O.S.
-2011, Sections 1334 and 1335, which relate to bail on personal recognizance and penalties for forfeiture; modifying guidelines for admitting persons to bail on personal recognizance; providing statutory reference; providing gender-neutral language; providing separate bail jumping penalty for persons charged with certain crimes; and providing an effective date.
+2018, Sections 1105.2 and 1105.3), which relate to the Pretrial Release Act; establishing pretrial procedures for persons arrested with or without a warrant; providing time limitation for initial appearances; directing courts to release persons arrested for certain crimes on his or her own recognizance; providing exceptions; directing courts to set appropriate conditions for persons released on personal recognizance bonds; allowing sheriffs or operators of jails or detention facilities to use pretrial bail schedules; requiring posting of bail schedules in public jail areas; deleting electronic monitoring option as a pretrial release condition; directing pretrial services programs to provide recommendation to the court within certain time frame; providing judicial discretion when considering pretrial release recommendations; directing courts to order the least restrictive pretrial release conditions; providing judicial discretion when determining eligibility for pretrial evaluation; removing electronic monitoring option as a condition to consider for pretrial release; directing submission of written evaluation report within certain time frame; directing pretrial programs to provide different methods and levels of services for pretrial release participants; deleting authorization of certain peace officers to enforce court-ordered conditions of release; modifying quarterly report requirements for pretrial programs; deleting exemption for certain pretrial release programs; clarifying deposit for bail procedure; providing statutory reference for own recognizance indenture contract requirements; deleting certain circumstance that requires better security for bail; extending time limitation for persons to surrender after forfeiture; providing separate bail jumping penalty for persons charged with certain crimes; amending 59 O.S 2011, Sections 1334 and 1335, which relate to bail on personal recognizance and penalties for forfeiture; modifying guidelines for admitting persons to bail on personal recognizance; providing statutory reference; providing gender-neutral language; providing separate bail jumping penalty for persons charged with certain crimes; repealing 22 O.S.
+2011, Section 1101.1, which relates to bail for prostitution-related offenses; and providing an effective date.